Forecasting Local Ionospheric Parameters Using Transformers: Introduction

-The following sections will describe the data used to train this model, Section \ref{chp4:sec:data}, the model architecture itself in Section \ref{chp4:sec:methods}, the results of these forecasts, Section \ref{chp4:sec:results}, and conclusions for future directions, Section \ref{chp4:sec:conlcusions}.
-The results of this model suggest that transformers may play an essential role in the next generation of data-driven ionospheric models, and while they lack the interpretability of the full-physics systems, their ability to transform new data into forecasts makes them a power tool for operational communities.
+The following sections present the data used to train the model (Section \ref{sec-data}), the model architecture (Section \ref{sec-methods}), the forecasting results (Section \ref{sec-results}), and conclusions with directions for future work (Section \ref{sec-conclusions}).
+The results indicate that transformers may become a central component of next-generation data-driven ionospheric models.
+Although they lack the interpretability of full-physics systems, their ability to convert new data into accurate forecasts makes them a powerful tool for operational applications.